-- The Bitcoin price jump to $71,000 could struggle to sustain as spot buyers are distributing during strength, while futures trades are building leverage positions.
+- The Bitcoin price jumped to $71,000 could struggle to sustain as spot buyers are distributing during strength, while futures traders are building leverage positions.

 - On Monday, the spot BTC ETFs collectively welcomed $167.1 million in inflow, suggesting a renewed institutional interest in the traditional market.